jhuapl-bio/taxtriage/docs/tass_scoring_methods.md

 ### 8.2 Plasmid Score

 Within each species, strains are compared by their plasmid coverage.
-Computed in `match_paths.py`.
+Calc. in `match_paths.py`.

-**Absolute quality** (does this plasmid have real coverage?):
+**Absolute quality** (does this plasmid have good coverage?):

 ```math
 Q = \sqrt{B_{\text{plasmid}} \times G_{\text{plasmid}}}
 ```

-Where $B_{\text{plasmid}}$ is the breadth sigmoid score for the plasmid's coverage and $G_{\text{plasmid}}$ is the Gini coefficient for the plasmid's read distribution.
-The square root of their product is called a **geometric mean** — it's a way of averaging two values that requires *both* to be decent.
-If either breadth or uniformity is near zero, the geometric mean tanks.
-You can't fake a good plasmid score with great breadth but terrible uniformity, or vice versa.
+Where $B_{\text{plasmid}}$ is the breadth sigmoid score for the plasmid's coverage and $G_{\text{plasmid}}$ is the Gini coefficient for the plasmid's depth distribution.
+The square root of this product is called a **geometric mean** — it's a way of averaging two values that requires _both_ to be decent.
+The reason we use the geometric mean is because it accounts for means in extreme value scenarios i.e. there is a more likely scenario that a small plasmid will either have no coverage or super good coverage.
+If either breadth or uniformity is near zero, the geometric mean is poor.
+You can't fake a good plasmid score with good breadth of coverage but terrible uniformity, or vice versa.

 **Relative disparity** (how does this strain compare to others in the same species?):